openafricanetwork/openafricanetwork.github.io/index.md

 ## Approach

-The Open Africa Network is being spearheaded by some of the continent's most successful and fastest-growing financial technology companies including [Ecentric](http://www.ecentric.co.za/), [Waxed Mobile](https://www.waxedmobile.com/) and [wiGroup](https://www.wigroupinternational.com/) with assistance from the Interledger protocol team at [Ripple](https://ripple.com).
+The Open Africa Network is being spearheaded by some of the continent's most successful and fastest-growing financial technology companies including [Ecentric](http://www.ecentric.co.za/), [Waxed Mobile](https://www.waxedmobile.com/), [wiGroup](https://www.wigroupinternational.com/) and [Dala](https://dala.org) with assistance from the Interledger protocol team at [Ripple](https://ripple.com) who are now part of an exciting new venture called [Coil](https://coil.com).

 These businesses fulfill numerous roles in the ecosystem including payment initiation across numerous channels, payment authorization from a variety of funding sources, transaction switching and funds settlement.